sp94/Peacock.jl/docs/src/contributing.md

 ---

-This page was adapted from the [DetecTree](https://github.com/martibosch/detectree/blob/master/CONTRIBUTING.md) library.
+Thanks to the [DetecTree](https://github.com/martibosch/detectree/blob/master/CONTRIBUTING.md) library for letting us use their contributions page as a template.